 - Lemon Juice: to balance the flavour of the strawberries and help the sauce thicken.

 - Sugar: I used Caster Sugar or Fine White Granulated Sugar.
 You could use Brown Sugar too, or even a liquid sweetener like Honey or Maple Syrup, but you will need to cook the sauce for longer to remove any extra liquid.

 - Strawberry Sauce: part of the Strawberry Coulis prepared during the first step is added to the panna cotta cream to flavour it.
 The rest is used as a topping layer over the cream

-- Liquid: a mix of Milk (I used Full Cream Milk) and Cream (Heavy/Thickened).
+- Dairy: a mix of Full Milk / Whole Milk and Thickened / Heavy Cream (Double Cream).
 You could use only milk or cream but I have found that the best texture is found by mixing both.

 - Vanilla: Essence, Extract or Paste.
 You could also use fresh Vanilla Bean if preferred, although it tends to be very pricey.
 It is an optional ingredient, but definitely boosts the flavour of the dessert!

 - Gelatine: I use a Gelatine Powder mixed with a little bit of cold water.
 Gelatine Leaves can be used instead, but tend to be harder to find in supermarkets.

 To make this recipe with no gelatine (thus vegetarian), read the FAQs section below.

 How to make Strawberry Panna Cotta